Resume Summary Examples: Craft a Powerful First Impression

 • The employer is looking at a candidate with 12 years of experience.
 It’s the most important part, so it’s great that it’s mentioned right at the beginning.
 It immediately conveys skill and an ability to handle various patient care situations.

 • Mentioning critical care, emergency nursing, and surgical nursing is essential, too.
 This shows that the candidate is skilled in working in complex environments under high pressure.
-An employer who needs a nurse capable of handling challenging conditions will appreciate that.

-• This nurse states that they advocate for patient education and support.
+• This candidate states that they advocate for patient education and support.
 That’s a commitment to empower patients by educating them about their health.
 Employers value that ability since it can improve outcomes and foster trust in healthcare providers.

-• The summary also mentions improving patient outcomes and enhancing overall experience.
+• The summary mentions improving patient outcomes and enhancing overall experience.
 This is the part that’s not about the candidate but about the patients and the employer.
 It’s a holistic approach that balances technical skill and empathy.

 Writing a resume summary that captures the imagination of a recruiter is an art form.
 It’s not simply about filling the space on the page.
 You need to be strategic and hit the nail on the head.
-Follow the tips we outline below to ensure you win over even the most discerning recruiters.
+Follow the tips we outlined below to ensure you win over even the most discerning recruiters.

 1. Optimize your summary for the ATS